main-branch/create_github_release/README.md

 method for managing the gem version and creating releases, you need to ensure the following prerequisites are met:

-1. that `semverify current` is the version of the last release (let's use `1.3.1` as an example).
+1. that `gem-version-boss current` is the version of the last release (let's use `1.3.1` as an example).
 2. that there is a corresponding release tag that points to the last commit on the default branch of the previous release.
 If the last version was `1.3.1`, then